asreview/asreview/docs/source/intro/zen.rst

 ---------------

-The case of systematic reviewing
+The Case of Systematic Reviewing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ASReview is a generic tool for the screening  of :doc:`any type of